Ray-Gee/spacearth-dtn/README.md

 # Show bundle details (using partial ID)
 cargo run --bin cli -- show --id <partial_id>

+# Dispatch all bundles to the destination
+cargo run --bin cli -- dispatch
 ```

 Configuration is managed in `config/default.toml` and can be overridden with environment variables: